Keto Diet – Is It For Me?

 Long-term keto diets in children have been shown to increase the risk of kidney stones.16 On the other hand, recent findings in adult studies suggest keto-like diets may instead be beneficial chronic kidney disease.17 If you suffer from kidney disease or have in the past, do not prescribe yourself with any dietary intervention without first speaking to your doctor.

 Bone loss and stunted growth have also been measured in children following the keto diet long term.
-This is thought to be the result of sub-clinical acidosis and suppressed growth hormone (IGF-1).18 However, research in adult women showed no effect on bone density.19
+This is thought to be the result of sub-clinical acidosis.
+However, research in adult women showed no effect on bone density.19

 How do I reach Ketosis and how will I know?

 Now that we’ve covered all the bases, you may be wondering – how do I start?
 Well, the faster you can deplete your body’s glycogen stores (carbs stored in the muscle and liver), the faster you will get into ketosis.
 The average person stores about 2,000 calories or roughly 500 grams of glycogen between their muscle (350-500g) and liver (100g) stores.